Who is this article for?

 - On sign in: When a user with an existing backup signs in to the Code42 app on a new device, the user is prompted to either add a new device or replace an existing device.
 Selecting Replace Existing starts the wizard.

-- From the menu bar: Users can also initiate the replace device wizard by selecting Tools > Replace device (Windows and Linux) or File > Replace device (OS X).
+- From the menu bar: Users can also initiate the replace device wizard by selecting Tools > Replace device (Windows and Linux) or File > Replace device (Mac).

-The replace device wizard cannot be accessed or initiated from the administration console.
+The replace device wizard cannot be accessed or initiated from the Code42 console.

 - Computer-to-computer backup, also known as inbound backup, is no longer supported.
 Computer destinations cannot be managed from the Code42 app.
 See our troubleshooting article for steps to disable computer destinations.

-- The settings for managing backup frequency and versions are no longer available in the Code42 app.
-See our tutorial for step-by-step instructions on managing frequency and version settings from the administration console instead.
+- Version 6.0.x only: The settings for managing backup frequency and versions are no longer available in the Code42 app.
+See our tutorial for step-by-step instructions on managing frequency and version settings from the Code42 console instead.
+(Frequency and version settings returned in version 6.5.)

-Additional resources are available for both administrators and end users of the Code42 app version 6.
+Additional resources are available for both administrators and end users of the Code42 app version 6 and later.

-- Administrator's Guide To Code42 app Version 6: Describes how settings in the administration console relate to and impact the Code42 app in version 6.
+- How settings in the Code42 console relate to and impact the Code42 app:

-- Code42 Platform Requirements: Lists system requirements for using version 6.x of the Code42 app
+- System requirements for using the Code42 app: